 According to Student Rule 24.1.9 the term “investigation” means the follow through on a complaint to ascertain details and circumstances associated with the complaint.
 Investigations may result in charges, a form of alternative dispute resolution, or dismissal of complaint.
-This determination is made at the sole discretion of the Dean of Student Life and/or designee.
+This determination is made at the sole discretion of the Associate Vice President of Student Affairs and/or designee.

 Overview of Process